dmarshNAIT/dmarshNAIT.github.io/DMIT1508_DML.markdown

 FROM ...
 ```

-If the statement supplies data that does not comply with constraints, or the data is incompatible with the data type of the column, the statement fails.
+If the statement supplies data that does not comply with constraints, or the data is incompatible with the data type of the column, the statement **fails**.

 Example:
 ```sql